University Professor of Composition in the Department of Music and the College

 [Bells can be used to celebrate grand occasions, hold sacrificial rites, keep a record of events, give the correct time, celebrate births and weddings, mark funerals, caution a community, enhance any number of religious ceremonies, and are even hung around the necks of animals.
 As carriers of history and culture, bells of numerous shapes, sizes, types, decorative patterns, weights, functions and cultural connotations move and inspire me.
 RESOUNDING EARTH can be heard as a United-Nations-of-Resonances.]

-- CONCERTO FOR SOLO BASSOON AND ENSEMBLE commissioned by the Danish Chamber Players (Storströms Kammerensemble), Gunnar Eckhoff, solo bassoon - to premiere in August 2014.
+- CONCERTO FOR SOLO BASSOON AND ENSEMBLE commissioned by the Danish Chamber Players (Storströms Kammerensemble), Gunnar Eckhoff, solo bassoon - to premiere on June 4, 2014 in Tivoli Concert Hall in Copenhagen, at 19:30. (www.chamberplayers.dk)

 - VIOLA CONCERTO for Kim Kashkashian and orchestra to premiere in the 2015/2016 season.